rust-lang/rust/text/0000-impl-trait-type-alias.md

 [reference-aliases]: #reference-aliases

-`impl Trait` type aliases are similar to normal type aliases, except that their concrete type is determined from the module in which they are defined.
+`impl Trait` type aliases are similar to normal type aliases, except that their concrete type is determined from the scope in which they are defined (usually a module or a trait impl).
 For example, the following code has to examine the body of `foo` in order to determine that the concrete type of `Foo` is `i32`: